Governance Without the Monolith

 They show enough green to make everyone feel briefly comforted, right before someone asks a real question and the whole dashboard starts smelling like smoke.

-A useful governance dashboard should not just answer:
+A useful governance dashboard should not merely answer:

 Are teams reporting green?